Dovyski/codebot-templates/README.md

 # codebot-templates
-Templates to be used when creating new projects in Codebot
+Templates to be used when creating new projects in [Codebot](https://github.com/Dovyski/Codebot).